What is a heart PET scan?

-A positron emission tomography (PET) scan of the heart is an imaging test that uses specialized dye to allow doctors to view problems with the heart.
+A positron emission tomography (PET) scan of the heart is an imaging test that uses specialized dye to allow your doctor to view problems with your heart.

 The dye contains radioactive tracers, which concentrate on areas of the heart that may be injured or diseased.
 Using a PET scanner, your doctor can spot these areas of concern.